-We know that mushrooms are a hyper-intelligent plant species.
+We know that mushrooms are hyper-intelligent fungal bodies.
 Now research shows that they might actually have a language they communicate with each other in.

 A new study published last week in Royal Society Open Science shows mushrooms communicate messages to each other through an electrical language that bears an undeniable resemblance to patterns of human speech, the Guardian reports.